Traced Monads and Hopf Monads: Trace-Coherent Hopf Monads

-A trace-coherent Hopf monad is a symmetric Hopf monad on traced symmetric monoidal category satisfying a compatiblity axiom between the trace operator and the monad's functor using the left fusion operator\footnote{Of course, one could also reformulate this paper in terms of the right fusion operator.} and its inverse.
-So suppose that we have a traced symmetric monoidal category $(\mathbb{X}, \otimes, I, \alpha, \lambda, \rho, \sigma, \mathsf{Tr})$ and symmetric Hopf monad $(T, \mu, \eta, m, m_I)$ on its underlying symmetric monoidal category.
-Consider a map $f: A \otimes T(X) \to B \otimes T(X)$.
-We can first take its trace and obtain a map of the following type:
+A trace-coherent Hopf monad is a symmetric Hopf monad on traced symmetric monoidal category satisfying a compatibility axiom between the trace operator and the monad's functor using the left fusion operator\footnote{Of course, one could also reformulate this paper in terms of the right fusion operator.} and its inverse.
+So suppose that we have a traced symmetric monoidal category $(\mathbb{X}, \otimes, I, \alpha, \lambda, \rho, \sigma, \mathsf{Tr})$ and a symmetric Hopf monad $(T, \mu, \eta, m, m_I)$ on its underlying symmetric monoidal category.
+Consider a map of type: